khalido/blog/posts/building_this_blog.md

 - **write:** markdown docs using any editor and jupyter notebooks having yaml front matter
 - **make the blog:**
-  - [nbconvert] to parse jupyter to markdown [python markdown] to parse markdown to html
+  - [nbdev](https://github.com/fastai/nbdev) to parse jupyter to markdown [python markdown] to parse markdown to html
-  - python to read all the markdown files using [python markdown](https://python-markdown.github.io/) and [yaml](https://pyyaml.org/wiki/PyYAMLDocumentation) make html pages for index, tags and posts using [mako](https://www.makotemplates.org/) for python friendly templates
+  - python to read all the markdown files using [python markdown](https://python-markdown.github.io/) and [yaml](https://pyyaml.org/wiki/PyYAMLDocumentation).
+  - finally, writing html pages for index, tags and posts using [mako](https://www.makotemplates.org/) for python friendly templates.
 - **search:** [fusejs](https://fusejs.io/) to make a in browser search engine
 - every time a post is added or updated, the whole site needs to be rebuilt and redeployed.
   - **build site:** every time I commit to my blog repo, a github action is triggered which rebuilds the sites and saves the output to a `_site` folder.